 Who are the stakeholders and how Instagram hiding Likes affects them?

 Japan, Italy, Ireland, Brazil, and Australia were the first regions in which the new change was tested.
 HypeAuditor then studied 154K Instagram influencers on these regions, comparing the results from the UK where the test is inactive.

 To summarize, the impact of this new change varies from tiers to tiers of KOLs, and from regions to regions.
 Brazilian KOLs suffered the most regardless of the tier.
 Meanwhile, Japanese KOLs are the least affected, even recording an increase in the number of “Likes”.
 If focusing on the influencer tiers, Instagram hiding likes has not brought a lot of impact to Celebrities.

-For Nano-influencers (1K-5K followers), there has been a significant drop in Likes in most of the regions, but not in Japan and Ireland.
+For Nano-influencers (1K-5K followers), Likes in most of the regions, but not in Japan and Ireland, has significantly dropped.

 For Micro-influencers (5-20K followers), the impact is more definitive.
 All the studied regions had a decrease in “Likes”.